 In return for the payment of the Open Access fees, Telethon requires the publisher to:

 a) Deposit, on behalf of the author, the final version of the article –which includes all the changes that arise from the peer-review, copy-editing and proofing processes –in PubMed Central (PMC), where it must be made freely available at the time of publication.
-A link to the article on the publisher site is not sufficient.
+A link to the article on the publisher’s site is not sufficient.
 [Details of the specific technical requirements for depositing papers in PMC can be found on the PubMed Central website.]

-b) Attach to each author-pays article the Creative Commons, Attribution licence (CC-BY), which explicitly permits these articles to be freely copied, distributed, displayed, performed and modified into derivative works by any user.
+b) Attach to each author-paid article the Creative Commons, Attribution licence (CC-BY), which explicitly permits these articles to be freely copied, distributed, displayed, performed and modified into derivative works by any user.
 See: https://creativecommons.org/share-your-work/licensing-types-examples/.

 c) Sign the PMC Selective Deposit Agreement in order to formalise the deposition process in PMC.

-12. Will Telethon pay the open access fee for a research paper which has been supported in part by Telethon and in part by another funding agency?
+12. Will Telethon pay the Open Access fee for a research paper which has been supported in part by Telethon and in part by another funding agency?